nadrane/blog/source/projects/index.md

 ### Spec Based Guides
-[Build Your Own Regex Engine](https://github.com/nadrane/build-your-own-regex) This is a step-by-step spec based guide to help you build a simple regular expression engine in less than 40 lines of code.
+[Build Your Own Regex Engine](https://github.com/nadrane/build-your-own-regex) Build a simple regular expression engine in less than 40 lines of code.